Frequently Asked Questions

 Within Settings, I can see several checks, many at the same time.
 Do these mean I was exposed?

 Within your device’s Settings menu, you can see an Exposure Notifications or Exposure Logging section (the path to these is slightly different on some devices, but is typically as stated here): Android: Settings > Google > COVID-19 Exposure Notifications and iOS: Settings > Privacy > Health > COVID-19 Exposure Logging or Settings > Exposure Notifications.
 Within those menus, you can find an “Exposure checks” field with a timestamped list.
 These items are not exposures, but rather when your device made the checks against the tokens from positive users that your device has downloaded from the server to look if you have had an exposure.
 You may see several entries with the same date, as the keys of positive users are separated into a few files, and your device will download and check for matches within each of those files.
+The count of any possible matches will also be displayed here.
+Again the timestamp for the match is not the date of the possible exposure, but the date in which the match was found when checking for exposures.

 If two students are in adjacent dorm rooms with a wall between them does the wall block the Bluetooth or could the person in another room be identified as a close contact?